Artist| Women Series | Maud Vantours

 Women series is a monthly edit to explore creative entrepreneurship amongst women globally.
 Through this series, we wish to understand creative journeys, challenges, inspirations and develop a community.
-For the October edit, we have interviewed Maud Vantours (Paris, France) and Adishree, Richa and Anuradha of Agenc Colab ( New Delhi)
+This month we spoke to Maud Vantours, a visual artist based in Paris, who work with paper as a medium to create installations.

 Tell me about how your creative journey started.
 Did you have creative influences growing up?
 What education/ training did you receive?